zplayads/PlayableMopubAdDemo-iOS/README-EN.md

 	"AdUnitId": "BAE5DAAC-04A2-2591-D5B0-38FA846E45E7"
 }
 ```
-Note: If necessary, please view step 1.3 to know how to change iosDemoApp to the APPID you applied on ZPLAY Ads, and view step 1.6 to find the way to change iosDemoAdUnit to AdUnitId applied on ZPLAY Ads.
+Note: If necessary, please view step 1.3 to know how to change A650AB0D-7BFC-2A81-3066-D3170947C3DA to the APPID you applied on ZPLAY Ads, and view step 1.6 to find the way to change BAE5DAAC-04A2-2591-D5B0-38FA846E45E7 to AdUnitId applied on ZPLAY Ads.

 ## 6. Turn on ZPLAY Ads network on MoPub
 #### 6.1  Open Segments page, and click Global Segment